monikasurowiec/Automat/README.md

 # Automat

-The  solution is prepared by using C#, Selenium WebDriver and nUnit test framework To open and edit project I use Visual Studio 2019.
+The  solution is prepared by using C#, Selenium WebDriver and nUnit test framework I use Visual Studio 2019 to open and edit project .

 # Params: